Stay safe and check the latest government advice at Coronavirus Victoria.

 If you’re going to the Princess Theatre

 Got a golden ticket to see Harry Potter and the Cursed Child?
 Sprinkle some extra magic on your special night with dinner at The European.
 This Old World–inspired, wood-panelled restaurant could almost be in Diagon Alley.
-Or keep things cheap and cheerful at Mrs Parma’s.
-They’ve got parmas to please everyone: veal, chicken or eggplant, with toppings from three-cheese to vindaloo.
-There are even vegan and gluten-free options.
+Or grab some pub grub at eternal top-end favourite The Imperial.
+Choose the regular parma with shaved ham, or try the eggplant with Napoli sauce and mozzarella.
+Skip upstairs for a quick rooftop spritz before the show.

 If you’re going to Arts Centre Melbourne

-You could see a new show here every week – including Phantom of the Opera from November.
+From 9 to 5 the Musical to Phantom of the Opera - you could see a new show here every week.
 There are heaps of fab feeds nearby too, like bratwurst hotdogs at German-leaning Hophaus.
-Don’t miss this riverside diner’s $25 dinner deal: a drink with Wednesday’s schnitzel or a burger on Thursdays.
 Tutto Bene, which also overlooks the water, is a pleasant Italian restaurant specialising in risottos.
 They’re masters of pre-theatre efficiency, so you can linger over dessert with no stress.
+Nearby Protagonist and The Barre are perfectly positioned for a quick coffee or post-show drinks.

 If you’re going to the Comedy Theatre

-Tickets to see Jagged Little Pill could be the perfect opportunity to experience Farmer’s Daughters.
+Tickets to see Come From Away could be the perfect opportunity to experience Farmer’s Daughters.
 This new three-level dining destination in the 80 Collins Precinct is all about the Gippsland region’s great seasonal produce.
 Shujinko looks further afield, to Japan and its delicious, good-value ramen noodle soup.
 Fill up for less than $20 at this Chinatown favourite.

 If you’re going to the Malthouse Theatre

-Planning on seeing Kitty Flanagan at the Malthouse Theatre?
-Book your tickets and a table at The Atlantic Restaurant.
-You can go large at this seafood place, or just go the affordably fancy fish and chips.
+Head online and see what's on for the year at the Malthouse.
+Then book a table at The Atlantic Restaurant.
+You can go large at this seafood place, or opt for the affordably fancy fish and chips.
 For cheap, cheerful totally vegetarian fare, head to Vegie Kitchen.
 Their big menu includes meat-free versions of Asian favourites like satay chicken and barbecue pork.

 If you’re going to Hamer Hall